pepawel/stretching-prefetching/README.md

 - A compressed archive containing an entire web application, uncompressed later by the browser
 - An executable for the user to download

+### Why is original Google Chrome required?

+SXG is supported in the Blink browser engine, so theoretically all Chromium-based browsers should handle it.
+However, some of them like Brave, Vanadium, and potentially others don't.
+Therefore, it is recommended to use original Google Chrome.

+### Why doesn't it work on iOS?

+Chrome on iOS uses the WebKit engine, which doesn't support SXG.

 ## Installation & Usage

 To deploy the demo to your server, follow these steps: